teh-username/ngrok--/stage_0/README.md

-## Stage 1
+## Stage 0

 In this stage, we'll implement a simple client-side proxy that can tunnel tcp packets to and from a target local server.
-We'll be iterating over this code in later stages.
+We'll be using this code in later stages.

 It should look like: